 - They find good deals, negotiate well and do proper due diligence on founders and the target market.

 - Angel Investors accept higher risk and demand very little control in return for a share in the company.

-At IPV, we are primarily a group of 250 CXOs but more people are joining us from other professions, looking at our execution experience of managing mid to large scale companies.
+At IPV, we are primarily a group of 6000 CXOs and professionals, but more people are joining us from other professions, looking at our execution experience of managing mid to large scale companies.